 the international exchange of information and ideas.

-The ARIT Ankara library collection covers the broad range of archaeology in Turkey.
+The ARIT Ankara's Toni M. Cross Library collection covers the broad range of archaeology in Turkey.
 The ARIT Istanbul library specializes in Ottoman and Byzantine studies.